Denise Kandel: In France up to 1949

 The family lived in Colombes near Paris, and Kandel attended a primary school for girls (Ecole des Filles).
 The children grew up secularly, the family never went to synagogue, and had presents at Christmas.
 In 1941, when Kandel was eight, and one year after the German invasion of France during the Second World War, Denise’s father was arrested as a "foreign Jew" and interned 100 km south of Paris in the Nazi Beaune-la-Rolande internment camp.
-After some time he succeeded in fleeing to Cahors in south-western France, where could also meet his family again.
-While the parents – separated from each other – had to hide at changing places, the children found more stable shelter.
+After some time he succeeded in fleeing to Cahors in south-western France, where he could also meet his family again.
+While the parents – separated from each other – had to change hiding places, the children found more stable shelter.
 Kandel was able to stay as a pupil in the convent Sainte-Jeanne d'Arc of Cahors until spring 1944, when she had to flee even from there and then lived with a family near Toulouse.
 In 1949 her family emigrated to the US.